 Terracotta vs. Plastic: If you tend to overwater, terracotta is ideal for you as it wicks away excess moisture from the soil.
 On the other hand, clear plastic pots allow you to see the roots and moisture levels at a glance.

 Grab some new soil: You want to look for something tailored to your home conditions and routines - commercial mixes (like what you may find at big box stores 👀) may not always be suitable!
 Go for a high-quality blend of mediums including perlite, orchid bark, or coconut coir to keep the soil chunky for aeration.
-Check out Soil Science 101 to learn about the purpose of each component!
+Check out Dirt on Dirt 101 to learn about the purpose of each component!

 Our signature soil - Dirt Bag - is hand-mixed with just the right ingredients, perfect for most species!